nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

-Your FABook data are saved in the hard disk automatically after any command that changes the data.
+Your PetPal data are saved in the hard disk automatically after any command that changes the data.
 This means hassle free saving.

 ### Editing the data file

-FABook data are saved as a text file `[JAR file location]/data/addressbook.json`.
+PetPal data are saved as a text file `[JAR file location]/data/addressbook.json`.
 If you are an advanced user, you are welcome to update data directly by editing that data file.

 <div markdown="block" class="alert alert-block alert-danger">

 :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, FABook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, PetPal will discard all data and start with an empty data file at the next run.

 </div>